Mohammad3id/100_days_of_swift/highlights.md

 ## `UIStoryboard`

 Apparently you can have multiple storyboards in one app and can use load them by making an instance of `UIStoryboard` and providing the storyboard name and the bundle that contains it.

->Passing `nil` as the bundle means "use the current app main bundle".
+> Passing `nil` as the bundle means "use the current app main bundle".

+## Breakpoints

+Breakpoints in XCode can be conditional, have actions, and be ignored a number of time before stopping execution.
+They're very powerful!

+## Exception Breakpoints

+We can specify (what seems like) a global breakpoint when an exception is raised, so that we can see the state of our app when it happens.

+## Catch View Hirearchy

+This is one of the debugging tools that allows us to see our current user interface compononets layered on top of each other in a 3D space so that we can better see what is and isn't there.